Kelvin-M-Njoki/excel-charts/README.md

 # excel-charts
-visualizing data in excel
+visualizing data in excel.
-this is a report for Dunder Mifflin Sales for the year 2021
+This is a report for Dunder Mifflin Sales for the year 2021